gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.DeleteMobileNumberParam.md

 > **verified**: `boolean`

 - This is a boolean value to check if mobile number is verified 1.
-True - Number is verified 2.False - Number is not verified yet
+True - number is verified 2.False - number is not verified yet.

 ## Defined In

-node\_modules/@gofynd/fdk-client-javascript/sdk/application/User/UserApplicationValidator.d.ts:332
+node\_modules/@gofynd/fdk-client-javascript/sdk/application/User/UserApplicationValidator.d.ts:331

 ***
 Generated using [TypeDoc](https://typedoc.org/) and [typedoc-plugin-markdown](https://www.npmjs.com/package/typedoc-plugin-markdown)